-At Lee Brigg Infant and Nursery School, geography is taught through a cross-curricular topic approach.
-This allows coverage of the National Curriculum objectives for Geography, in a more meaningful context.
-Children in Key Stage 1 learn about the wider world.
+At Lee Brigg Infant and Nursery School, geography is taught through a 'theme' based approach.
+This allows coverage of the National Curriculum objectives for Geography and the EYFS framework, in a more meaningful context.
+Our children start by learning about their own immediate locality, allowing them to start to learn and use the language associated with geography, as they begin to develop basic fieldwork skills.
+Children then learn to compare their own locality to places in the United Kingdom, before going on to learn about and make comparisons to places in the wider world.
 They use atlases to plan and plot journeys around the world.
 They point out where the equator, north pole and south pole are on a globe or atlas.
 The children name the continents of the world and the countries that form the United Kingdom including the capital cities.
 They also consider the seas that surround these.

 The children in EYFS learn about links to other countries.
 Reception children take part in environment walks around school discussing the features of their environment and how they are similar, or different, to their own setting.
 The children use books and stories as a focus to discuss similarities and differences between their culture and that of others.
 The children also look at the habitats of animals.
 They make observations of animals and plants and explain why some things occur.
 They begin to consider how physical and human features can affect how animals live.

 Planning and teaching in EYFS is similar to that in Key Stage 1.
 The children are expected to develop a specific set of skills and knowledge appropriate to their age.
 This is often beyond the expectations that are set out in the end of year Early Learning Goals.
 As well as topic work and the discrete teaching of skills and knowledge, children in EYFS are given the opportunity to continually practise and embed their skills through the areas of provision set up in the indoor and outdoor learning environments.